On-demand enterprise IT field services innovator to scale national operations and broaden unique two-sided platform

 “Sitehands changes the paradigm of technical field service work by providing better service, faster start to finish outcomes, and reduced costs.
 Enterprise customers benefit by being able to take advantage of consumption economics and on-demand models, giving them the flexibility and agility required in today’s competitive and dynamic business markets.
 Providers benefit through greater efficiency and standardized work requests, both of which translate directly to their bottom line,” explains Sitehands CEO J.P.
 Rosato.
 “Furthermore, the platform enables provider business partners, who have the right skills and technical expertise, access to greater opportunities to grow their businesses,” concludes Rosato.

 “The Sitehands platform addresses a large and highly inefficient market that is ripe for disruption, solving a massive pain point for multi-location companies,” said Brad Bernstein, FTV Capital managing partner and new board member.
 “The many financial services enterprises in FTV’s Global Partner Network® have validated that the current IT services vendor market is highly fragmented and costly.
-The Sitehands management team’s extensive industry experience has enabled them to build a compelling solution that resonates with large multi-location customers.”
+The Sitehands management team’s extensive industry experience has enabled them to build a compelling solution that resonates with enterprise and SMB customers.”

 In a short timeframe, Sitehands has successfully won contracts from some of the largest and most demanding enterprise companies in the Fortune 100.
 The company also continues to rapidly add to its large community of service providers and partners globally.
 Current large enterprise customers who partner with Sitehands realize significant savings in the form of greater FTE resource efficiency and reductions in truck rolls.
 These initial customer gains are further amplified as the simplicity and results of using the Sitehands solution attracts more and more use cases inside of those enterprises.